-Target Server

-The name of the target.
+Target Server The name of the target.
 This could be the name or IP address of your target.
 For protection jobs, you will see (Repository) after the server name or IP address.
 This will help you distinguish this server and its job role.

-Each job type has a unique job type name.
+Job Type Each job type has a unique job type name.
 This job is either a Full Server to Windows DR Protection job or a Data Only for Windows DR Protection job, depending on if you are protecting the entire server or just specific data from the server.
 For a complete list of all job type names, press F1 to view the Double-Take Console online help.

-There are many different Activity messages that keep you informed of the job activity.
+Activity There are many different Activity messages that keep you informed of the job activity.
 Most of the activity messages are informational and do not require any administrator interaction.
 If you see error messages, check the job details.
 Keep in mind that Idle indicates console to server activity is idle, not that your servers are idle.

-- Calculating-The amount of data to be mirrored is being calculated. - In Progress-Data is currently being mirrored. - Waiting-Mirroring is complete, but data is still being written to the target. - Idle-Data is not being mirrored. - Paused-Mirroring has been paused. - Stopped-Mirroring has been stopped. - Removing Orphans-Orphan files on the target are being removed or deleted depending on the configuration. - Verifying-Data is being verified between the source and target. - Unknown-The console cannot determine the status.

-- Replicating-Data is being replicated to the target. - Ready-There is no data to replicate. - Pending-Replication is pending. - Stopped-Replication has been stopped. - Out of Memory-Replication memory has been exhausted. - Failed-The Double-Take service is not receiving replication operations from the Double-Take driver.
-Check the Event Viewer for driver related issues. - Unknown-The console cannot determine the status.
+Mirror Status Calculating-The amount of data to be mirrored is being calculated.
+In Progress-Data is currently being mirrored.
+Waiting-Mirroring is complete, but data is still being written to the target.
+Idle-Data is not being mirrored.
+Paused-Mirroring has been paused.
+Stopped-Mirroring has been stopped.
+Removing Orphans-Orphan files on the target are being removed or deleted depending on the configuration.
+Verifying-Data is being verified between the source and target.
+Unknown-The console cannot determine the status.
+Replication St atus Replicating-Data is being replicated to the target.
+Ready-There is no data to replicate.
+Pending-Replication is pending.
+Stopped-Replication has been stopped.
+Out of Memory-Replication memory has been exhausted. • Failed-The Double-Take service is not receiving replication operations from the Double-Take driver.
+Check the Event Viewer for driver related issues.
+Unknown-The console cannot determine the status.
+Transmit Mode 9 Active-Data is being transmitted to the target.
+Paused-Data transmission has been paused.
+Scheduled-Data transmission is waiting on schedule criteria.
+Stopped-Data is not being transmitted to the target.

-- Active-Data is being transmitted to the target. - Paused-Data transmission has been paused. - Scheduled-Data transmission is waiting on schedule criteria. - Stopped-Data is not being transmitted to the target. - Error-There is a transmission error. - Unknown-The console cannot determine the status.
+- Error-There is a transmission error. - Unknown-The console cannot determine the status.

+Operating System

+The job type operating system

-Detailed job information displayed in the bottom pane
+Detailed job information displayed in the bottom right pane

-The details displayed in the bottom pane of the Manage Jobs page provide additional information for the job highlighted in the top pane.
-If you select multiple jobs, the details for the first selected job will be displayed.
+The details displayed in the bottom pane provide additional information for the job highlighted in the top pane.
+You can expand or collapse the bottom pane by clicking on the Job Highlights heading.